VikrantTufani1999/VikrantTufani1999/README.md

 <!--Hi, I am Vikrant Kumar Tufani and I’m a CSE graduate from the University of Petroleum and Energy Studies, Dehradun.
 I am mainly skilled in java, springboot, MySQL, React and javascript.
 I'm passionate about contributing to the developer community and like to explore open source sometimes.
 In my freetime, I watch content on new topics, listen to music, read blogs and stay updated about world affairs.
 My goal is to remain focused on what I do and be good at it. -->

-🚀 SDE at Srijan: Now Material | Full Stack Development 🚀
+🚀 SDE at Srijan Technologies: Now MaterialPlus | Full Stack Development (Java) 🚀

 With extensive experience in crafting high-performance web applications, I specialize in React.js, JavaScript, HTML5, CSS, Java, Spring Boot, Microservices, Rest-API, and git.
 My journey in software engineering has honed my ability to deliver seamless user experiences and responsive designs with robust backend system integration, ensuring that every project not only meets but exceeds expectations.